 User Provisioning for Connected Apps

-A Salesforce feature that automates the creation, update, and deactivation of user accounts in third-party applications connected via Connected Apps, synchronizing user lifecycle management across systems using SCIM protocol.
+User Provisioning for Connected Apps in Salesforce is a feature that automates the creation, update, and deactivation of user accounts in third-party applications that have been wired into Salesforce as Connected Apps.

 Definition